Sainte-Chapelle: Construction of France

 The two levels of the new chapel, equal in size, had entirely different purposes.
 The upper level, where the sacred relics were kept, was reserved exclusively for the royal family and their guests.
 The lower level was used by the courtiers, servants, and soldiers of the palace.
 It was a very large structure, 36 m long, 17 m wide, and 42.5 m high, ranking in size with the new Gothic cathedrals in France.

 In addition to serving as a place of worship, the Sainte-Chapelle played an important role in the political and cultural ambitions of King Louis and his successors.
 With the imperial throne at Constantinople occupied by a mere Count of Flanders and with the Holy Roman Empire in uneasy disarray, Louis' artistic and architectural patronage helped to position him as the central monarch of western Christendom, the Sainte-Chapelle fitting into a long tradition of prestigious palace chapels.
 Just as the Emperor could pass privately from his palace into the Hagia Sophia in Constantinople, so now Louis could pass directly from his palace into the Sainte-Chapelle.
-More importantly, the two-story palace chapel had obvious similarities to Charlemagne's palatine chapel at Aachen (built 792–805)—a parallel that Louis was keen to exploit in presenting himself as a worthy successor to the first Holy Roman Emperor.
+More importantly, the two-story palace chapel had obvious similarities to Charlemagne's palatine chapel at Aachen (built 782–805)—a parallel that Louis was keen to exploit in presenting himself as a worthy successor to the first Holy Roman Emperor.
 The presence of the fragment of the True Cross and crown of thorns gave enormous prestige to Louis IX.
 Pope Innocent IV proclaimed that it meant that Christ had symbolically crowned Louis with his own crown.

 The Royal Chapel

-Sainte-Chapelle or "Holy Chapel", in the courtyard of the royal palace on the Île de la Cité (now part of a later administrative complex known as La Conciergerie), was built to house Louis IX's collection of relics of Christ, which included the crown of thorns, the Image of Edessa, and some thirty other items.
+Sainte-Chapelle, in the courtyard of the royal palace on the Île de la Cité (now part of a later administrative complex known as La Conciergerie), was built to house Louis IX's collection of relics of Christ, which included the crown of thorns, the Image of Edessa, and some thirty other items.
 Louis purchased his Passion relics from Baldwin II, the Latin emperor at Constantinople, for the sum of 135,000 livres.
 This money was paid to the Venetians to whom the relics had been pawned.

 The relics arrived in Paris in August 1239, carried from Venice by two Dominican friars.
 Upon arrival, King Louis hosted a week-long celebratory reception for the relics.
-For the final stage of their journey they were carried by the King himself, barefoot and dressed as a penitent, a scene depicted in the Relics of the Passion window on the south side of the chapel.
+For the final stage of their journey they were carried by Louis IX himself, barefoot and dressed as a penitent, a scene depicted in the Relics of the Passion window on the south side of the chapel.
 The relics were stored in a large and elaborate silver chest, the Grand-Chasse, on which Louis spent a further 100,000 livres.